gjohnson-isu/abe516-project/index.md

 ![PCA regression plot](./PCA_regression_plot.png)

 ## Clustering
 I used K-means cluster analysis as an unsupervised method to look for groups in the data.
 I obviously am aware of certain groups in the data (sites, years, sites with similar design parameters, etc), but the K-means clustering used unlabeled data.
+I nitially tried 6 clusters because there are six sites in the summary data.
+However, this resulted in a couple clusters of just one site-year.
+I suspected that a couple of the sites are very similiar in overall parameters (design parameters and performance variables), so I reduced the number of clusters to four.
+This resulted in good clustering across the sites.
+It correctly identified site BC-2 in one cluster as this is the largest site by drainage area and annual flow.
+This also resulted in separation of BC-1 data into separate clusters from 2011-2013 and 2014-2021 which matches up with the reduction in drainage area for this site.

 # Conclusions and Next Steps